-TAX 651 International Taxation I (formerly Foreign Operations)
+TAX 651 International Taxation I

-Prerequisite or Co-requisite: TAX 610 or equivalent.
-This course examines the effect of the Internal Revenue Code on: (a) U.S. persons investing or operating abroad and (b) foreign persons investing or operating in the U.S. Credit: 3 semester hours.
+Prerequisite: TAX 603/TAX 635/equivalent.
+This course analyzes the impact of the U.S. tax system in two areas: (a) U.S. persons investing or operating abroad, and (b) foreign persons investing or operating in the United States.
+Topics include source rules for income and deductions, definitions of U.S. and foreign person, an introduction to outbound international taxation, and controlled foreign corporation provisions.
+Credit: 3 semester hours.